ThomasCarca/choucas/README.md

 	},
 	"tuiles" : {
 		"download" : "path to download tuile",
 	        "name" : "name of the tuile",
 	        "metadata" : "data related to the tuile"
 	},
 	"image" : {
-        "download" : "kpokzokpfez",
+            "download" : "path to download",
-	    "preview" : "path to download tuile",
+	    "preview" : "preview of the image",
 	    "cloud" : 1.0,
 	    "date" : "1994-11-05T08:15:30-05:00"
 	},
-	"metadata" : "kfrejgierjg"
+	"metadata" : "information that give use the tuile"
 }
 ```